emontzkajnl/plugins/quick-featured-images/README.txt

 Tags: featured image,featured images,bulk set,automatic,thumbnails
 Requires at least: 3.8
 Requires PHP: 5.2
-Tested up to: 6.5
+Tested up to: 6.7
-Stable tag: 13.7.1
+Stable tag: 13.7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Your time-saving Swiss army knife for managing tons of featured images within minutes: Set, replace and delete them in bulk, in posts lists and set default images for future posts.
+The time-saving solution for managing tons of featured images within minutes: Set, replace and delete in bulk and set default images for future posts.

 == Description ==

 Your time-saving Swiss army knife for managing tons of featured images within minutes: Set, replace and delete them in bulk, in posts lists and set default images for future posts.

-The plugin is available in English, German (Deutsch) and Catalan (Català), for the most part in Spanish (Español), Brazilian Portuguese (Português do Brasil), French (Francais), Arabic (العربية) Japanese (日本語) and Greek (Ελληνικά).
-It does not collect any personal data, so it is ready for EU General Data Protection Regulation (GDPR) compliance.
+The plugin does not collect any personal data and is 100% compliant with the EU General Data Protection Regulation (GDPR).

 = Manage featured images quickly =